-When planning a paddle boarding trip, be sure to research the area before you paddle.
+When planning a paddle boarding trip, research the area before you paddle.
 This way, you can be prepared for the conditions and know what to expect.

 Paddle Boarding Lessons and Rentals in Your Area

-Local paddle shops and parks and recreation departments are great places to inquire about paddle boarding lessons and rentals.
+Local paddle shops, parks, and recreation departments are great places to inquire about paddle boarding lessons and rentals.
 You can also refer to paddling groups for a lot of great information.

 How To Paddle Board – The Basics